You are here

 1. Public Law 92-544.
 This is the authority that most NBCP grantee States have used effectively.
 Pursuant to that law:

-The FBI is empowered to exchange Identity History Summary information with officials of State and local governments for employment, licensing, which includes volunteers, and other similar non-criminal justice purposes, if authorized by a State statute which has been approved by the Attorney General of the United States.
+The FBI is empowered to exchange Identity History Summary information with officials of State and local governments for employment and licensing, which includes volunteers, and other similar non-criminal justice purposes, if authorized by a State statute which has been approved by the Attorney General of the United States.
 The … State statute establishing guidelines for a category of employment or the issuance of a license must, in itself, require fingerprinting and authorize the governmental licensing or employing agency to exchange fingerprint data directly with the FBI.

 The advantages of a State statute under Public Law 92-544 authority include the following: